Convert a SID to String with Java

 S-1-IdentifierAuthority-SubAuthority1-SubAuthority2-...-SubAuthorityn

-This syntax is defined formally, using the ABNF in this way:
+This syntax is formally defined using ABNF as follows:

 SID= "S-1-" IdentifierAuthority 1*SubAuthority